 What does the right-to-request procedure involve?

-As of July 2014, the law simply requires that as the employer, you deal with all enquiries in a reasonable manner.
+Law requires that, as the employer, you deal with all enquiries in a reasonable manner.
 However, all requests for flexible working from an employee must include the following information:

 - Date of their application.